Makarasaki/3D-printer-software/README.md

 # 3D printer software
-Hello guys, my name is Maks.
-Here you have software we made with my friends for our custom built 3D printer.
-It's my first big project so please be understanding.
-Don't hesistate to ask me questions.
+Hi guys, my name is Maks, with my friends we made custom 3D printer, here you have software for it.
+It's made on arduino mega with ramps 1.6.
+Don't hesitate to ask questions and enjoy ;)